Simply Business homepage

 2. Less paperwork.

-That’s especially true when compared with other forms of businesses, such as a corporation, which is required to publish annual reports, hold stockholder meetings, and conform to specific and often ridgid management structures.
+One of the advantages of being an LLC is that there’s minimal paperwork required.
+That’s especially true when compared with corporations, which are required to publish annual reports, hold stockholder meetings, and conform to specific and often rigid management structures.

 3. Tax advantages.

-There’s a lot of flexibility with how an LLC is taxed.
+One of the tax benefits of establishing an LLC is flexibility with how an LLC is taxed.
 For tax purposes, the IRS views an LLC as a sole proprietorship (if there is only a single member) or a partnership (multiple members).
 This allows for “pass-through taxation.”

 With pass-through taxation, the profits from an LLC pass through to your individual tax return and are taxed at your individual income tax rate.